misita-code/phase-0-pac-1-intro/README.md

 now is that, as long as we follow JavaScript's syntax rules, we'll get _something_ in return.

-**Top Tip**: When you see an instruction to type something into the repl, we suggest you do exactly that rather than copy/pasting.
+**Top Tip**: When you see an instruction to type something into the REPL, we suggest you do exactly that rather than copy/pasting.
 Actually typing in the code helps your brain learn!